 I believe in you, question is do you?

-If you have your boundaries under control and want to see how strong your self leadership is, check out the unstoppable human scorecard and see how unstoppable you are. https://unstoppablehuman.scoreapp.com/
+If you want to see how strong your self leadership is and where you need to focus, check out the unstoppable human scorecard and see what would help you to be unstoppable. https://unstoppablehuman.scoreapp.com/